plasmadlt/plasma-web-ide/README.md

 ```

-## Creating users and using the contract
+## Creating local users and using the contract

 Run this in a terminal:
 ```